AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-blendmode.md

 ---
 description: Blend Mode.
 Specifies the type of blending used when the layer is composited.
 Simulates commonly used blend modes available in Photoshop.
 Refer to Photoshop documentation for details.
-seo-description: Blend Mode.
-Specifies the type of blending used when the layer is composited.
-Simulates commonly used blend modes available in Photoshop.
-Refer to Photoshop documentation for details.
-seo-title: blendMode
 solution: Experience Manager
 title: blendMode
-uuid: 9ae30495-c10b-4c55-968e-effb602a0857
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---